T0nyX1ang/phase-10/README.md

 </br>It's a very raw but fully finished version now.
 You can play 10 phases and with less than 10 person on 1 computer.
 And it doesn't have a GUI version now.
 </br>More version will come soon!
+</br>You can find bugs freely now in your favorite version

 ## version 0.1.1 updates
 - fix a critical bug to make the game continue
 - get the ui better
+- add the windows version

 ## version 0.1.0 updates
 - finish writing the full phases